mobify/pinny/README.md

 > To avoid any unwanted FOUT, decorate the content you will be passing to Pinny with the `hidden` attribute.
 We will remove that attribute when Pinny is initialized.

 For accessibility and functional purposes, Pinny will wrap all of your body content in a wrapping container.
 This could conflict with other plugins that alter your page's markup.
 If you're seeing issues, try initializing Pinny after your other plugins.
+If you want to specify your own wrapping container, add a class of `pinny__body-wrapper` to the element.
+This element should be a root level element to be effective.

 ```html
 <!-- Include the CSS -->